abbydata/3mtt_Projects/911-call-analysis-project-using-python-on-jupyter-notebook/readme.md

 - Data cleaning and preprocessing
 - Exploratory data analysis (EDA)
 - Feature engineering
-- Data visualization
+- Data visualisation
 - Pattern discovery and insight generation
 - Communication of analytical findings

 ## Summary of Findings
-This project helped to better understand when, why, and how often people call 911.
-By using Python and visualization libraries such as Seaborn and Matplotlib, important patterns in emergency call behavior were identified.
+This project helped to understand better when, why, and how often people call 911.
+By using Python and visualisation libraries such as Seaborn and Matplotlib, important patterns in emergency call behaviour were identified.

 The insights from this analysis could be valuable for emergency services in improving response planning, resource allocation, and operational efficiency.